 This is Dale Dougherty, founder, editor and president of Make Magazine - in our own back yard of Sebastopol.
 From Mr. Nick Wilson, Casa's Mouse Squad leader and member of Casa of Mañana: "This video kind of nails the movement; making, creativity, literacy, collaboration, and repeated failure leading to success."

-This school year is the start of "Casa of Mañana", which is really the sappling of a shared vision that several teachers here have for the future of Casa Grande High School.
+This school year is the start of "Casa of Mañana", which is really the sapling of a shared vision that several teachers here have for the future of Casa Grande High School.
 More information will be posted through out the year, but if you are interested in what inspired us, the video below is a good place to start.
-Plese, be a part of Casa of Mañana!
+Please, be a part of Casa of Mañana!

 An infographic of the great meme.

 Who would have thought that lecturing is the least effective way of teaching.
 From the lede: